juliustm/taxConsultant/README.md

 1.  **Intake**: The `/receipt` endpoint is lightweight.
 It validates the request, saves the submission to the database with a `queued` status, and immediately responds.
 2.  **Queue**: The SQLite database itself acts as the job queue.
 3.  **Processing**: A secret endpoint, `/tasks/run`, acts as the "worker."
 When triggered, it processes all jobs in the queue.
+4.  **Trigger**: A dual-trigger system provides both immediate feedback and robust reliability:
+    -   **Instant Trigger**: A non-blocking background task is spawned on receipt submission to call the `/tasks/run` endpoint after a 10-second delay.
-4.  **Trigger**: You use a free external service like [cron-job.org](https://cron-job.org/) to automatically call the `/tasks/run` endpoint on a schedule (e.g., every 5 minutes), kicking off the processing.
+    -   **Cron Job (Fallback)**: You use a free external service like [cron-job.org](https://cron-job.org/) to call the `/tasks/run` endpoint on a schedule (e.g., every 5 minutes).
+This ensures any failed or missed jobs are always processed.

 ## Getting Started